Policy 850.90: Public Works Construction

 Contract Award

-Sealed bids will be opened in public at the date, time, and place specified in the notice, thereafter to be compiled and submitted to the board.
+Sealed bids will be opened in public at the date, time, and place specified in the notice, thereafter to be compiled and submitted to the board for award, or if a designee is authorized, for approval of the award.
 Any bid received by the board may not be withdrawn after the time set in the notice for opening of bids.

 In its discretion, the board may reject all bids and re-bid, or may, after finding it to be a fact, pass a resolution declaring that the project can be performed more economically by purchasing goods and services on the open market.
 If two or more bids are the same and both constitute the lowest responsive bids, the board may accept the one it prefers.
 If no bids are received, the board may procure the construction goods and services without further competitive bidding procedures.